Joseph Bijeau: Taos trapper

 Spain lost control of present-day New Mexico in 1821.
 The area was attractive to trappers because they could easily and safely travel the Santa Fe Trail back east to the United States and there were no hostile Native Americans in the area.
 Now, the Spanish empire was no longer involved or concerned about frontiersmen trapping for fur.
 In the 1820s, Bijeau and other trappers moved to Taos of the First Mexican Empire.
-Bijeau moved there in 1824 and requested naturalization papers in 1830, as did Abraham Deloux.
+Bijeau moved there in 1824 and requested naturalization papers in 1830, as did Abraham Ledoux.
 Bijeau trapped with Ceran St. Vrain and Bernard Pratte in the winter of 1827–1828.
 He lived in Taos in 1836 and 1837, around the time his brother Louis died.